Skellig Michael: Cells

-The largest hut is known as cell A and has a floor area of 14.5 × 3.8 metres and is 5 metres high.
+The largest hut, known as cell A, has a floor area of 14.5 × 3.8 metres and is 5 metres high.
 Like the other huts, its internal walls are straight before narrowing to accommodate its dome roof.
-The protruding stones in the interior act as pegs and are placed at about 2.5 metres to support the roof, and in some instances may have supported upstairs living quarters.
+The protruding stones in the interior act as pegs, placed about 2.5 metres apart to support the roof, and in some instances may have supported upstairs living quarters.
 The protruding stones on the exterior most likely were anchors for thatch roofing.
 Some cells contain recesses that may have been formed to contain cupboards.
 The main oratory is boat-shaped and measures 3.6 × 4.3 metres.
-It has an altar, a small window on its eastern wall.
+It has an altar and a small window on its eastern wall.
 The small oratory is situated on its own terrace, at a relative distance from the main complex.
 It measures 2.4 × 1.8 × 2.4 metres and contains a low door (0.9 × 0.5 metres) and a comparatively large, one-metre-high window on its north-eastern wall.

 St Michael's Church

 St. Michael's Church dates to the 10th or early 11th century.
 It was originally constructed from mostly lime mortar with imported sandstone from Valentia Island.
-It is today mostly collapsed, with only its eastern window still standing.
+Today, it is mostly collapsed, with only its eastern window still standing.
 The centre of the church contains a modern gravestone, dated 1871, erected for members of the family of one of the lighthouse keepers.